highvolt-dev/tmo-monitor/README.md

                         IP on Windows
   -H PING_HOST, --ping-host PING_HOST
+                        the host to ping (defaults to google.com) --ping-count
+                        how many ping health checks to perform (defaults to 1) --ping-interval
-                        the host to ping (defaults to google.com) -R, --reboot          skip health checks and immediately reboot gateway -r, --skip-reboot     skip rebooting gateway --skip-bands          skip check for connected band
+                        how long in seconds to wait between ping health checks (defaults to 10) -R, --reboot          skip health checks and immediately reboot gateway -r, --skip-reboot     skip rebooting gateway --skip-bands          skip check for connected band